 Conclusion

-Also, blockchain will help many startups to raise funds through initial coin offerings, which will help companies bypass venture capital firms.
+Also, blockchain will help many startups raise funds through initial coin offerings, which will help companies bypass venture capital firms.

 Recommended For You: